 And once that decision has been made, what are the key components of the technology toolkit banks need in order to make those new operating models a reality?
 Can they get to their ideal future state starting from where they are today, given legacy constraints?
 Can they move quickly enough to see off new competitors?
 And can they be responsive enough to customer needs to deliver the journeys that will keep those customers engaged during the transformation to an open banking world?

-Join Finextra and Fiserv on the 18th May 2017 at 15:00 UK time and participate in a webinar that will bring together expert speakers from financial institutions, technology experts , as well as Finextra and Fiserv, to dig deeply into what the world of open banking will look like, the options banks have to reinvent their business models for success in this new world, and the technology requirements this reinvention creates.
+Join Finextra and Fiserv for this on demand webinar that will bring together expert speakers from financial institutions, technology experts , as well as Finextra and Fiserv, to dig deeply into what the world of open banking will look like, the options banks have to reinvent their business models for success in this new world, and the technology requirements this reinvention creates.

 The moderated panel discussion will address a number of key questions, including: